 # How-to Guide - Building multiple authentication flows

 Depending on the various use cases that your connector supports, you may have to build multiple authentication methods.
-For example, choose OAuth2 Authorization Code Grant when Workato requires impersonation of a particular user during API authentication and also use API keys or client credentials for stable machine-to-machine authentication when supporting data integration use cases.
+For example, choose OAuth2 Authorization Code Grant when Workato requires impersonation of a particular user during API authentication and also use API keys or client credentials for stable machine-to-machine authentication when supporting data orchestration use cases.
 However, it's important to note that Workato does not currently support runtime user connections for multi-auth connections.

 To achieve multiple authentication flows, Workato's Connector SDK enables you to define segregated and isolated authentication flows within your connector.